swutw/cpex_cv_forecasting/README.md

  - You will need to open it up and edit a few things (instructions at the top of the .sh file)
     - Decide on steps you need to run for true/false switches.
 Best to keep 1-5 true.

-2. Just before you present, **./run_update_latest_imagery.sh** will run the download and processing steps, but only for satellite imagery, which has probably been updated since the beginning of the forecasting.
-    - Download and processing is hardwired, but you can turn off PDF compilation.

- - NOTE: it assumes you are operating in bash

 -------------------------------------------
 # Steps for manually downloading the figures